 It took us about two hours to reach Nethy Bridge (7.5 km) mainly because the forest has a lot of inviting rest points, and we walked slowly to keep our eyes open for wildlife.

-At a junction, the Speyside Way continues to the right, but to reach Grantown (and your accommodation for the night) go left and into the town!
+At a junction, the Speyside Way continues to the right, but to reach Grantown-on-Spey (and your accommodation for the night) go left and into the town!

 Stage 3: Grantown on Spey to Ballindalloch